Crochet Cat Granny Square

 Cat Granny Square Instructions:

-Round 2: ch 3, dc into same st, 2 dc in each st around.
-Join with a sl st in top of ch 3.
-[24 sts]
+Round 2: ch 3 (counts as dc here and throughout), dc into same st, 2 dc in each st around.
+Join with a sl-st in top of ch 3. – 24 sts

-Round 4 (ears): sk 2, (4 dc, ch 2, 4 dc) in next st, sk 2, sl st in next 3 sts, sk 2, (4 dc, ch 2, 4 dc) in next st, sk 2, sl st into next st and fasten off.
+Round 4 (ears): sk 2, (4 dc, ch 2, 4 dc) in next st, sk 2, sl-st in next 3 sts, sk 2, (4 dc, ch 2, 4 dc) in next st, sk 2, sl-st into next st and fasten off.

-To make the granny square continue:
+To make the granny square:

-Round 6: ch 3 (counts as dc), dc in the top of each st and (2dc, ch 2, 2dc) in each ch-1 sp to the end.
-[60 sts, 4 ch-2 corners]
+Round 6: ch 3 (counts as dc), *dc in the top of each st to next ch-1 sp, (2dc, ch 2, 2dc) in each ch-1 sp; repeat from * three more times, dc to the end. – 60 sts, 4 ch-2 corners

 Cut yarn and weave in all ends.